-All newly designated sentinel landscapes are expected to have fully completed implementation plans no later than one year from the date of designation.
+All newly designated sentinel landscapes are expected to have completed implementation plans no later than one year from the date of designation.
+This will likely be the core responsibility of the SLC in the first year of their role.
 Competitive proposals should include an outline of landscape goals and corresponding objectives that support the local sentinel landscape partnership's priorities and represent the initial development of a full implementation plan.
 If designated, the local sentinel landscape partnership steering committee would be expected to use the first year of designation to finish developing the goals and objectives in the implementation plan and formalize steering committee and partnership structures.
-For a sample implementation plan, see Attachment A.
+Once completed, a landscape's implementation plan can be updated on a continual basis.